Sugarbeet is more SUPER than I realised!

 Last is protein.
 Protein is an interesting one.
 Copra has a reputation for being a poor quality protein.
 And yes, if you compare it to soybean it is poor quality.
 BUT, and this is a big but, we don’t ever use copra for its protein.
 As in we wouldn’t recommend you use copra for a horse that needs extra protein in its diet because there are better options.

-For me, copra is a beautiful ingredient on two conditions; one, that it is high quality copra meal you are using.
+Copra is a beautiful ingredient for horses on two conditions; one, that it is high quality copra meal you are using.
 And two, that you feed it as a part of a balanced diet, which FeedXL makes easy! 😊

 Do you have a question or comment?
 Do you need help with feeding?